-“GameStop recently received notification from a third party that it believed payment card data from cards used on the GameStop.com website was being offered for sale on a website,” a Gamestop spokesman wrote in response to the initial KrebsOnSecurity report.
+“GameStop recently received notification from a third party that it believed payment card data from cards used on the GameStop.com website was being offered for sale on a website,” a GameStop spokesman wrote in response to the initial report.

-So far, the reports state that the intrusion only affects online shoppers at Gamestop.com from mid-September 2016 to the first week of February 2017.
-Thankfully, reports indicate that the breach does not affect the company’s more than 7,000 brick-and-mortar stores.
+So far, the reports state that the intrusion only affects online shoppers at GameStop.com from mid-September 2016 to the first week of February 2017.
+Thankfully, reports indicate the breach does not affect the company’s more than 7,000 brick-and-mortar stores.

 The compromised data may include customer credit card numbers, expiration dates, names, addresses and the three-digit security codes on the back of the credit cards.

-Gamestop still hasn’t confirmed the timeframe of the hacks nor the number of customers and type of data affected but they are advising its customers to take proactive measures.
+GameStop still hasn’t confirmed the timeframe of the hacks nor the number of customers and type of data affected, but they’re advising its customers to take proactive measures.

-If you have shopped at Gamestop.com these past few months, here are additional measures you should take.
+If you’ve shopped on GameStop.com during these past few months, here are additional measures you should take: